Saturday, August 8, 2015

 I changed into flip flops and we went into the ocean for our nature's very own ice bath.
 I could feel my legs flush.

 Last week, I ended up with a purple and painful toenail after our run.
 After Tuesday's run, I was in a lot of pain.
 I went to Marathon Sports, our go to store for every endurance running need and was fitted with the same shoe, a half size larger.
-I showed it to Jeffrey before Thursday's treatment.
-He gently placed his hand under my foot and said that he would do some energy work with it and also give my foot some TLC but be very careful with it during the treatment.
 During my meditation I repeated, "My new running shoes are a perfect fit and are going to carry me swiftly through my run today."
 I ran with no pain from my toenail and even though it is still purple, it feels great!
 The salt water is also a wonderful healing agent.

 Tom and I drove to the Seaport District to have lunch at 75 on Liberty, one of our favorite go to places.
 We drove once around the block and there was a parking space waiting for us almost across the street from the restaurant.
 There was a man sitting on the bench at the bus stop.

 "That's a really great parking space," this stranger said to us.

 "They are very rare around here.
 I was very lucky to get one down the street."

 His affect reminded me of the person who appears to Marlee Matlin in the water scene from What the bleep do we know....